gwthompson/Chicken_Stores_Extracter/Readme.md

 # Python Script for Pulling Data from the Korean Public Data Portal

 This is a script to request data for registered fried chicken restaurants in South Korea for my blog post.
-You can find the post at: [here](https://yoonoh930.github.io/).
+You can find the post at [here](https://yoonoh930.github.io/).

 ## Getting Started